eirikhanasand/lsm/README.md

 Whitelist and blacklist packages for JFrog Artifactory to prevent download of malicious or vulnerable code.

 ## Quick setup frontend / api
 NB: This is the quick guide for rapid testing without auth.
 It should only be used for testing purposes.
+To deploy with auth, please see the "Deploying with auth" section.
-1. Create a `.env` file in the root of the repository with the following properties:
+1. Create a `.env` file in the root of the repository with the following variables:
 ```yaml
 # JFrog Artifactory token (used for listing available repositories)
 JFROG_TOKEN=<your_jfrog_token>